 The picture-perfect British stately home of Blenheim Palace is a masterpiece of Baroque architecture, sitting among more than 2000 acres of extraordinary landscaped Parkland and Formal Gardens.
 The inspired work of ‘Capability’ Brown has created a lasting legacy in the Park at Blenheim.
 The master landscaper constructed the Great Lake and planted thousands of trees in his ten-year tenure here.
 On our visit to Blenheim Palace today we explore the stunning UNESCO World Heritage site boasting a long and diverse history.
 It is the home to the 12th Duke and Duchess of Marlborough and the birth place of Sir Winston Churchill.
 Overnight Oxford (B)

-This morning we travel through the Cotswolds to Kelmscott Manor, the delightful and much-loved country retreat of William Morris from 1871 until his death in 1896.
-Situated on the Thames, Kelmscott’s Arts & Crafts garden was to have a profound effect on Morris.
-Several of his fabric designs are based exclusively on its flora and fauna, Strawberry Thieves for example.
+This morning we travel through the Cotswolds to Buscot Park, the much-loved and highly individual home of Lord Faringdon.
+Built in the 18th century as an Italianate country house in the style of Palladio, its magnificent gardens today include a Water Garden designed by the great Harold Peto (1854-1933) whose own home, Iford Manor we shall be visiting later in the tour.
 Afterwards we drive to Rousham, an 18th-century Arcadian Landscape garden.
 It is still lived in by the family who built the house and laid out the gardens, which remain largely as they were in the 18th-century.
 As well as its temples, glades and statues it has a Tudor/Stuart parterre, one of the largest dovecotes in the country, and the most perfect walled garden.
 Overnight Oxford (B)

 Our day begins with the Peto Garden at Iford Manor, one of the finest Italianate gardens in England.
 It was constructed and planted by architect, traveller and landscape designer Harold Ainsworth Peto between 1899 and 1933.
 In the Italianate manner, flowers play a secondary role to the more structural elements of cypress trees, statuary, broad walks and pools of water.
 The garden includes Peto’s delightful ‘Haunt of Ancient Peace’, a cloistered Italian style courtyard.
 We continue on to Stourhead is probably the most famous and most beautiful 18th-century Arcadian Landscape garden in England.
 Between 1740 and 1780, banker Henry Hoare (1705-1785) created an idyllic mix of the Classical and the Gothic.
 The walk around the lake, crossed at one end by its beautiful Palladian bridge, takes in Classical temples, a Gothic cottage, and one of the most dramatic Rococo grottos in England.
 Overnight Bath (B)

-We head north into Herefordshire, crossing the mighty Severn Bridge.
-Our destination, for an exclusive and private visit, is The Laskett, the largest private formal garden laid out in England since 1945.
-Created over a period of 40 years by art historian Sir Roy Strong and his late wife, the designer Julia Trevelyan Oman.
-The iconoclastic Sir Roy is the former Director of both the National Portrait Gallery and the Victoria and Albert Museum.
-Typically, Sir Roy has threatened to have the garden destroyed on his death.
-Not to be missed in case it disappears!
-A delightful drive through the countryside brings us to Highgrove the private gardens of Their Royal Highnesses The Prince of Wales and The Duchess of Cornwall.
+The morning is free to explore and enjoy the delights of Bath.
+In the early afternoon, a delightful drive through the rolling Cotswold countryside brings us to Highgrove and the private gardens of Their Royal Highnesses, The Prince of Wales and The Duchess of Cornwall.
 Begun in 1980 and now run on the organic and sustainable methods of which the Prince is such a passionate advocate, the gardens include wild, formal and kitchen gardens.
-Throughout are busts of people who have inspired the Prince, including Sir Roy Strong who helped Prince Charles design the garden.
+Throughout are busts of people who have inspired the Prince, including Sir Roy Strong of The Laskett fame who helped Prince Charles design the garden.
 Our exclusive guided tour is followed by a champagne cream tea.
 Overnight Bath (B, champagne cream tea)

 This morning we head to Hever Castle, the romantic childhood home of Anne Boleyn, Henry VIII’s second wife.
 Hever’s 13th-century moated castle acts as a dramatic backdrop for the gardens laid out for William Waldorf Astor between 1904 and 1908.
 The Italian Garden includes Astor’s large collection of mainly Roman classical sculpture.
 We spend the afternoon at Chartwell, the family home of Winston Churchill.
 Filled with treasures from every aspect of Churchill’s life, the house provides an opportunity to explore the home of one of Britain’s greatest leaders.
 We also visit the studio to see a collection of Churchill’s paintings, before heading out to admire the wonderful walled garden, several of whose bricked walls were famously laid by Churchill himself.
 Overnight Royal Tunbridge Wells (B)

 This morning we see Charleston, the home of the Bloomsbury Group’s Duncan Grant (1885-1978) and Vanessa Bell (1879-1961), the sister of Virginia Woolf.
 The garden is a delightful mix of Mediterranean influence and cottage garden planting.
-In the early afternoon we visit the nearby Arts & Crafts garden at Nymans.
-High on a hill looking out across the Sussex Weald, Nymans was created by the banker Ludwig Messel, with help from close neighbour William Robinson, in the late 19th-century.
+Following a private tour of the house and of the garden with head gardener Fiona Dennis, we drive to the nearby village of Berwick for lunch at a local pub and to visit the village church, famous for having been decorated by Vanessa Bell and Duncan Grant during WWII.
+In the afternoon we visit Nymans.
+High on a hill looking out across the Sussex Weald, Nymans was created by the banker Ludwig Messel, with help from close neighbour William Robinson.
 In 1915, his son Leonard knocked down the Regency house and built an extravagant mock Tudor palace.
-This was almost entirely destroyed by fire in 1947 leaving a romantic Gothic ruin that acts as a spectacular backdrop to the garden today.
-Leonard was the father of the theatre designer Oliver Messel and grandfather of Lord Snowdon.
-In the 1920s and 30s, Nymans was a playground for the rich and famous.
-Overnight Lewes (B)
+This was almost entirely destroyed by fire in 1947 leaving a now romantic Gothic ruin that acts as a spectacular backdrop to the garden.
+Overnight Lower Beeding (B, morning tea)

 Wednesday June 20: Departure

-Gatwick Airport is close to Lewes, and there will be a transfer for those departing from Gatwick.
+Gatwick Airport is close to Lower Beeding, and there will be a transfer for those departing from Gatwick.
 Depending on group members’ travel plans, there may also be transfers to the centre of London and/or Heathrow Airport.
 (B)